 • Sellers dealing with access, floodplain, or holding-cost concerns on coastal-adjacent parcels

-• Owners who inherited land in Nassau County and do not want to keep paying taxes
+• Owners who inherited land in Nassau County and don't want to keep paying taxes

 • Absentee owners who no longer live near Fernandina Beach